 A mentioned above one great way to make up for the carbon emissions created by your air travel is to invest in planet positive initiatives via a carbon offset program like Qantas Future Planet.
 If your airline doesn’t offer a program like this you can do it independently via a website like Atmosfair

-Sustainable Accommodation Abroad
+Sustainable Accommodation in the UK

 If you are thinking of heading abroad you can still have a positive impact on the world by staying in sustainable, ethical accommodation.
 Here are some stunning options for you to consider.